oopsmonk/documentation/core/1.0/tutorials/js/send-your-first-bundle.md

 # Send a "hello world" transaction in Node.js

 **In this tutorial, you send a "hello world" message in a zero-value transaction.
-These transactions are useful for storing messages on the Tangle without having to send any IOTA tokens.**
+These transactions are useful for storing messages in the Tangle without having to send any IOTA tokens.**

 ## Packages